Which mobile provider has the Cheapest Prepay Mobile Charges in Ireland ?

 It can be very easy to lose track of just how much your prepaid phone usage is costing you.
 If you just keep getting €10 or €20 Euro top ups at the supermarket or garage – those amounts can soon mount up.

 If you are regularly spending over €30 a month on your billpay or prepay mobile phone charges – you should be looking into changing your provider or your plan.
-You can get a cheaper deal.
+You can easily get a cheaper deal.

 Summary of the Cheapest Prepay Mobile Plans

-Currently – one of the best value pre-pay plans or bundles is from Lycamobile : for just €15 a month you get a bundlle that includes 30Gb Data , Unlimited Texts and Unlimited calls to all mobiles and landlines in Ireland. (“Unlimited” is actually 8000 mins and 8000 texts a month – which should be more than enough.)
-(Note – Internet is 3G).
+Currently – one of the best value pre-pay bundles is from Lycamobile : for just €15 a month you get a bundle that includes 30Gb Data , Unlimited Texts and Unlimited calls to all mobiles and landlines in Ireland. (“Unlimited” is actually 8000 mins and 8000 texts a month – which should be more than enough.)
+(Note – Internet is 3G and EU roaming is not allowed on bundles).

 Lycamobile also have a good Top Up offer – €15 gets you 10Gb of data and unlimited calls for a month to any network – and you get to keep the €15 credit.
 So you could use this €15 credit the following month to buy the bundle mentioned above (30gb data plus unlimited calls and texts) .
 If you keep doing this – you can get an average of 20Gb data per month and unlimited calls for an average of €7.50 per month.

 Lycamobile use the old O2 network – (the same as Tesco and 48 Months ) which is reported to have patchy coverage in some rural areas .